cowprotocol/services/database/README.md

     Enum for the `kind` column in `fee_policies` table.

     Values:
-    - `priceimprovement`: The fee is based on the price improvement achieved in the trade.
+    - `surplus`: The fee is based on the surplus achieved in the trade.
     - `volume`: The fee is based on the volume of the order.

 ### presignature\_events